brimdata/zui/docs/Remote-Workspaces.md

 A connection to a remote Workspace can be removed by selecting the **Get Info** option in the pull-down and clicking **Logout**.
 This only removes the config in your Brim app that references the remote Workspace.
-It does not shutdown the remote `zed lake serve` nor does it delete any data stored there.
+It does not shutdown the remote `zed serve` nor does it delete any data stored there.

 ![Get Workspace info](media/Workspace-Get-Info.png)